 Two hours from the most light-polluted city in North America, the Catskills high ridgelines deliver skies that feel impossible.
 Above the valley floor haze and far from suburban sprawl, the Milky Way comes in sharp on clear nights — the kind of sky that recalibrates what you think you know about stars.
-The best conditions run May through October, when clear stable nights are most frequent and the galaxy is overhead at a reasonable hour.

 | Month | High / Low | Rain Days | Conditions |